brendt/stitcher.io/src/content/blog/2017-05-17-php-generics-and-why-we-need-them.md

 ## Data integrity

-In PHP, an array is a collection of.. things.
+In PHP, an array is a collection of...things.

 ```php
 $posts = [